frees0l0/obsidian-ct-poems/README.md

 ### Editing Mode

+#### Editing & Suggestions

 The Code Block syntax is used for editing poems.
-While editing the poem, a dialog will pop up and instantly suggest the most suitable `tones` & `rhymes` patterns and validate the inputted words against such patterns.
+While editing the poem, a dialog will pop up and instantly show the most suitable `tones` & `rhymes` patterns and validate the inputted words against such patterns.

 <img width="706" alt="poem-suggestion" src="https://github.com/user-attachments/assets/72575e14-b4c3-4def-a0b6-0714267621c1">

+#### Pinyin Annotations

 We can even annotate a word with `pinyin` to handle special cases like polyphones.